MrMarkSub2/FFXIVRotationSolver/NEAT/NEAT pseudocode.md

     - If there is a loop, remove from temp array, mark as recurrent and continue
   - s_i = U * x_i + W * s_(i-1)
     - U is sparse matrix of weights of non-recurrent connections
+	  - WRONG.
+From input to hidden (or output), only one hop
     - W is sparse matrix of weights of recurrent connections
+	  - WRONG.
+From hidden to hidden (or output), moves everything along one hop
   - o_i = ϕ(V * s_i)
     - V is identity matrix to show only outputs
     - We used a modified sigmoidal transfer function, ϕ(x) = 1 / (1+e^(−4.9*x)) at all nodes.
+	  - How does this compare to softmax?
+ReLU?

 - Next generation
   - If the maximum fitness of a species did not improve in 15 generations, the networks in the stagnant species were not allowed to reproduce